Our Teachers

 Our Director

 Eugene Posniewski received his BM summa cum laude in Voice Performance and Opera Studies from the Conservatory of Music at SUNY Purchase College.
 He has studied privately with Mina Kim, Joan Krueger, Hugh Murphy, and Jacque Trussel.
-Eugene’s performance credits include appearances at Carnegie Hall, the Performing Arts Center at Purchase College, and various other venues throughout Westchester County.
-Eugene is an accomplished pianist and works as an accompanist, liturgical pianist, and baritone soloist in Westchester County.
-Eugene has been teaching for over a decade and is a certified Kindermusik Educator, specializing in early childhood education.
+Eugene’s performance credits include appearances at Carnegie Hall, the Performing Arts Center at Purchase College, and various other venues throughout Westchester County, Greenwich, CT, and Europe.
+Eugene is an accomplished pianist and works as an accompanist, liturgical pianist, and baritone soloist.
+Eugene has been teaching for over a decade and is a certified Kindermusik Educator; he also specializes in early childhood education.
+One of his greatest passions is teaching early childhood music classes to babies, toddlers, and preschoolers.
 He has directed musicals at the Education First International Academies of Tarrytown and Thornwood, and he has taught at various music schools in Westchester County.
 Eugene is trained, as a pianist, in the classical Russian method.
-His students have placed and performed in competitions throughout Europe, New York City, and Westchester County, including the Grand Prize Virtuoso Competition and the International Bach Competition.
+His students have placed and performed in competitions throughout Europe, New York City, and Westchester County, including the Grand Prize Virtuoso Competition, the International Bach Competition, and many others.

 "Sophie loved her first lesson!
 The second we walked out of the building she asked, “Can I do that every day?”!
 She especially loved the rhythm sticks, and she immediately came home to our piano and started doing the lesson Eugene taught her.
 She's hooked!" - Studio Mom